Threona-Kannard/OpenGL-template/README.md

 * `Ctrl + Shift + F5` : Restart
 * `Shift + F5` : Stop

-Visual Studio Code not only provide us the a area to visualize the `variables` , `stack`, `breakpoint` but also they have a `Debug Console` for us.
+Visual Studio Code not only provides us an area to visualize the `variables` , `stack`, `breakpoint` but also they have a `Debug Console` for us.

 ![Debug](https://user-images.githubusercontent.com/66297538/118797799-209b8d80-b8c7-11eb-8e5b-f58356a878e9.png)